NUKIB/misp/README.md

 ### Updating

 When a new MISP is released, also new container image is created.
 For updating MISP and MISP Modules, just run these commands in the folder that contains `docker-compose.yml` file.
-These commands will download the latest images and recreate containers:
+These commands will download the latest images and recreate containers.
+All data will be preserved.

     docker compose pull
     docker compose up -d